Jeb Bush: Daughter Noelle Bush’s Drug Addiction Leads to a Father’s StrategyAlyssa

 While drug courts are helping, other options for dealing with addiction in the judicial system are needed.

 Drug courts provide an additional mechanism for dealing with the effects of addiction.
 Since their initial introduction in 1989, they have expanded to include courts dedicated to families, adults, veterans, DWI-related and juveniles.
 Courts have also been established to deal with parolees’ reentries into the community after incarceration.
 These specific courts help with jobs, housing and any other services that will keep the individuals drug-free.
-As of June 2014, 2,968 drug courts are in operation in the United States.
-While drug courts are helping, other options for dealing with addiction in the judicial system are needed.
+As of June 2015, over 3,000 drug courts are in operation in the United States.5 While drug courts are helping, other options for dealing with addiction in the judicial system are needed.

 Drug seizures at the U. S. borders are constantly making headlines.
 While there are many governmental departments that handle drug interdiction, Bush suggests that direct intervention from the highest offices would have the most impact on improving border control.

 He affirms that the establishment of better relationships with the nations responsible for the majority of illicit substances will lessen the drug flow.
 Whether it’s better border patrol, guidelines or coordination, stopping drugs before they enter this country is one of the best ways to reduce drug abuse.

 With his daughter, Noelle Bush, on drugs and in treatment, the last part of Bush’s strategy called for improvement in residential addiction treatment programs and recovery programs for drug addiction.
 At Behavioral Health of the Palm Beaches (BHOPB), we offer a comprehensive program designed to deal with the addiction disease.
 In a warm and welcoming environment, we empower our patients with the tools that they need to manage and overcome their affliction.